This guide contains the following information:

 1. The suitability ranker bases a user's suitability percentage on the rules that have been applied to that user

-2. The following will effect the suitability of a user:
+2. The following will affect the suitability of a user:

 - Maximum, minimum and ideal weekly hours